w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
 As of this writing, this branch in the repository is <b>not tested</b>.
 It appears that the function of the 4 cell Ni-Cd battery in the original unit can be (mostly) restored.
+But the UNO is probably not going to be the right CPU board to use for battery power.
 This branch may eventually be updated to confirm construction and test details.
 For now, its a work in progress.

 # Nye Viking Power Monitor